EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 Let's dissect this line by line.

-First off, we got a few `using` statements that we need to access some classes and extension methods that we need down below. `using Microsoft.Extensions.DependencyInjection` gives us access the the `AddTransient` and `GetRequiredService` methods which we will discus shortly. `using Microsoft.Extensions.Hosting` allows us to use `IHost` and `Host` types.
+First off, we got a few `using` statements that we need in order to access some classes and extension methods that we need down below. `using Microsoft.Extensions.DependencyInjection` gives us access the the `AddTransient` and `GetRequiredService` methods which we will discuss shortly. `using Microsoft.Extensions.Hosting` allows us to use `IHost` and `Host` types.
 And finally `using VehicleQuotes.CreateUser` allows this file to see the `UserCreator` class that we defined above.

 Next, we create and configure a new `IHost` instance. .NET Core introduced the concept of a "host" as an abstraction for programs; and packed in there a lot of functionality to help with things like configuration, logging and, most importantly for us, dependency injection.
-To put it simply, the simplest way of enabling dependency injection in a console app is to use a Host and all the goodies that come within.
+To put it simply, the simplest way of enabling dependency injection in a console app is to use a `Host` and all the goodies that come within.

 > There's much more information about hosts in [.NET's official documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host).

 `Host.CreateDefaultBuilder(args)` gives us an `IHostBuilder` instance that we can use to configure our host.
-In our case, we've chosen to call `.UseContentRoot(System.AppContext.BaseDirectory)` on it, which makes it possible for the app to find assets (like `appconfig.json` files!) regardless of where its deployed and where its being called from.
+In our case, we've chosen to call `UseContentRoot(System.AppContext.BaseDirectory)` on it, which makes it possible for the app to find assets (like `appconfig.json` files!) regardless of where its deployed and where its being called from.

 This is important for us because, as you will see later, we will install this console app as a [.NET Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools). .NET Tools are installed in directories picked by .NET and can be run from anywhere in the system.
-So we need to make sure that our app can find its assets whereever its executable may be.
+So we need to make sure that our app can find its assets wherever its executable may be.
 As long as said assets are deployed in the same directory as the executable itself that is!

 After that, we call `ConfigureServices` where we do a nice trick in order to make sure our console app has all the same configuration as the web app as far as dependency inejction goes.

-You see, in ASP.NET Core, all the service classes that are to be made available the the application via dependency injection are configured within the web app's `Startup` class' `ConfigureServices` method. `VehicleQuotes` is no exception.
-So, in order for our console app to have access to all of the services (AKA instances of classes) that the web app does; the console app needs to call that same code.
+You see, in ASP.NET Core, all the service classes that are to be made available to the application via dependency injection are configured within the web app's `Startup` class' `ConfigureServices` method. `VehicleQuotes` is no exception.
+So, in order for our console app to have access to all of the services (i.e. instances of classes) that the web app does, the console app needs to call that same code.
 And that's exactly what's happening in these two lines:

 ```csharp
 var startup = new VehicleQuotes.Startup(context.Configuration);